Gasper3/pdf-merger/README.md

 ## General info
-It is a simple app that merges PDF files in given directory.
+It is a simple console app that merges PDF files in given directory.
 Tested only on Linux

 ## Technologies